 Mold may grow in every washing machine.
 Mold grows out of control in the rubber gasket area of front loaders, giving them a poor reputation.
-However, mould may grow in a variety of other places in washing machines.
+However, mold may grow in a variety of other places in washing machines.
 There are trays for storing detergent and bleach.
 Mold can form in the top region of the basin, right under the washing machine casing on top loaders.
 Then there’s the basin itself.
 Mold can grow on the door.
-However, the gasket region of a front loader is unquestionably the most prone to mould development.
+However, the gasket region of a front loader is unquestionably the most prone to mold development.

 - Get Rid Of Mold In Your Washing Machine

 - How To Clean A Tie

 - How To Wash Cashmere

 - How To Hand Wash Clothes

 - How To Wash Clothes With Poop On Them

 - How To Remove Mold Out Of Clothes

 - How To Wash Jeans

 - How To Stop Clothes From Bleeding In Wash